-A television station broadcast results from the 2020 Illinois presidential primary the day before the election occurred.
+A local Illinois television station accidentally aired a graphic that appeared to show the results from the state's 2020 Democratic primary one day before the election.

 On March 16, 2020, a Facebook user was watching a local news broadcast when an image graphic supposedly showing results from a 2020 Democratic presidential primary election popped up on the screen.
 This wouldn’t have been very unusual except for one thing: The election hadn’t happened yet.

 The Facebook user posted a video of the broadcast on Facebook.
 The image graphic in question, shown below, shows former U.S. Vice President Joe Biden winning the Illinois primary with 50% of the vote and defeating Sen. Bernie Sanders: